ibbrett/py-flask-sqlite-/README.md

 ### to do

 - add interactive content
-- implement static floder for style, images, scripts
+- implement static folder for style, images, scripts